d85275/PoolTool/README.md

 # PoolTool
 An android app which can help the user to practice pool

+Kotlin

-Kotlin, ViewModel, RecyclerView, Room, RxJava, MPAndroidChart
+Android JetPack: ViewModel, RecyclerView, Room, Navigation

+Other Libraries: RxJava, MPAndroidChart

 Icons: